alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 they're a heck of a lot more secure than their dynamic counterparts.
 For a more in depth look at the pros and cons of static sites you can read my post on [Benefits of Static Sites]({% post_url 2014-06-08-pixyll-has-pagination %}).

-The purpose of this article is to guide you in hosting your site on AWS __with__ SSL support, which is something I feel is imperative.
-In today's world encryption is something that should be a necessity and not just a nice-to-have.
-For a personal site you can purchase a decent SSL certificate for as little as $9 month, from the likes of [Comodo](https://www.comodo.com).
+The purpose of this article is to guide you in hosting your site on AWS <ins>with SSL support</ins>, which is something I feel is imperative.
+In today's world encryption should be a necessity and not just a nice-to-have.
+For a personal site you can purchase a decent SSL certificate for as little as $5 a year, from the likes of [NameCheap](https://www.namecheap.com).
 Even better - soon , summer of 2015, you'll be able to get a free certificate from the folks at [Let's Encrypt](https://letsencrypt.org).
 Let's get started.

 ### Overview

-Blah blah blah.
+In this tutorial we're going to learn how to use various AWS cloud services to serve a static site that is (almost) infinitely scalable, very budget friendly and served over SSL/TLS.
+In particular, we'll use S3 cloud storage to host our static site files, CloudFront content delivery network to distribute our content over SSL and finally Route53 DNS service to host our custom domain from AWS.

+There's a couple of things we should understand before we start.
+CloudFront allows you to use an AWS provided SSL certificate instead of using your own certificate, but it costs a whopping $600 a month to use this premium service.
+That makes it a non-option for most people.
+Also, CloudFront is not required to serve your custom domain site from S3, but it is required if you want to use SSL.

 _This rest of this article assumes that you already have an active AWS account.
-It also assumes that you have registered a domain name and have already generated the static files for your site._
+It also assumes that you have registered a domain name and have already generated static files necessary for your site.
+From this point on we're going to use example.com as placeholder for your custom domain.
+Please make sure to replace example.com with your domain name when following the procedures outlined below._

 ### Create S3 buckets

-To setup your static site with a custom domain on Amazon's S3 you need to create at least 2 buckets, one for your apex domain (example.com) and another for the www subdomain (www.example.com).
+To set up your static site with a custom domain on Amazon's S3 you need to create at least 2 buckets, one for your apex domain (example.com) and another for the www subdomain (www.example.com).
 We're also going to create a 3rd optional bucket (logs.example.com) to store CloudFront access logs, which we'll setup at a later stage of this tutorial.

 _It's worth noting that bucket names in S3 are universal, so if another AWS user has a bucket 'example.com' then you won't be able to create a bucket with that name.
 If that happens don't worry.
-The bucket names we're going to use for your static site do not have to match your domain name._
+The bucket names that host your static site do not have to match your domain name._

 We need to create 3 buckets for our hosting setup: